kripesh101/injected/README.md

 Then, enter the tile number of the texture you want to use.
 Finally, press `Enter` to confirm your changes.
 You can always press `Esc` to cancel any ongoing input.

-Now, you can click on the map to paint the tiles.
+Now, you can `Left-click` on the map to paint the tiles.
 To paint other tiles, you can use the input mode again.
 Alternatively, pressing `Alt` and scrolling with the mouse will allow you to cycle through the tile numbers.
+To delete tiles, you have two options:

+1. Set tile number to 0 (corresponds to an empty tile) or,
+2. `Right-click` on existing tiles

-You can also press middle-click on any existing tile to choose that specfic tile's number as the current tile number.
+You can also middle-click on any existing tile to choose that specific tile's number as the current tile number.

 ### Decorations